Respondent's Guide to Divorce in California

 2. Be open and honest

 It's tempting to blur the truth on your divorce documents.
-You might want to hide assets to exact revenge on your ex or fudge dates to make yourself look better.
+You might be tempted to hide assets to exact revenge on your ex or fudge dates to make yourself look better.
+Not smart.

 Anything you lie about could come back to haunt you in time.
 Never provide any answer that isn't completely truthful.